 Making a joyful noise unto the Lord is a big part of the life of FPCRO.
 Under the leadership of our Director of Music Ministry, there are many opportunities to share God’s message through the beauty

 of music.
-Chancel Choir is open to all singers and rehearses on Thursdays at 7:30pm.
-Bell Choir invites new ringers at any time and rehearses on Thursdays at 6:30pm.
-Children's music ministries offer comprehensive music education and offered free to members and the community on Wednesdays throughout the school year for preschool and elementary ages.
+Chancel Choir is open to all singers and rehearses on Thursdays at 7:30 pm.
+The Jubilate Hand Bell Choir invites new ringers at any time and rehearses on Thursdays at 6:15 pm.

 FPCRO offers an accomplished and talented professional quartet who assist in leading worship.